Zackptg5/GNU-Utils-For-Android-Build-Script/README.md

 | **tar**       | Yes     | Yes     | Yes    |

 * Pwcat and Grcat (part of gawk) seg fault when ndk is used, compile without it to use them<br/>
-* Haven't tested nano outside of NDK much at this point
+* Haven't tested nano or emac outside of NDK much at this point
 * Coreutils won't build with selinux with dynamic link - static only

 ## Dynamic link Issue